Neurologic Clinical Residency Program

 - A growing, motivated team of mentors, including 9 with NCS designation (7 at Novant and 2 at WSSU)

-After a brief hold on admissions through the end of 2020, the WSSU-Novant Neurologic PT Clinical Residency Program is now accepting applications for the 2021-2022 residency!
+The WSSU-Novant Neurologic PT Clinical Residency Program is now accepting applications for the 2022-2023 residency!

 To apply, please go to the RF-PTCAS application portal and set up an account.
 Then, search for Winston-Salem State University and be sure to pick the Residency option.